-- The engine must be started in neutral otherwise damage to the starter can occur. - Do not attach the lanyard to clothing that could tear loose.
-Do not route the lanyard where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the lanyard during normal operation.
-Loss of engine power means the loss of steering control.
+- The engine must be started in neutral, otherwise damage to engine can occur. - Do not attach lanyard to clothing that could tear loose.
+Do not route lanyard where it could become entangled, preventing lanyard from functioning. - Avoid accidentally pulling lanyard during normal operation.
+Loss of engine power means loss of steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward.
+This could result in operator, passengers and/or objects in the boat to be thrown forward.

-4. Place the throttle grip in the "START" (start) position.
+5. Place the throttle grip in the "START"(start) position.

-5. Pull out the choke knob fully.
+6. Pull out the choke knob fully.

-- It is not necessary to use the choke when starting a warm engine. - If the choke is left in the "START" (start) position while the engine is running, the engine will run poorly or stall.

-6. Pull the manual starter handle slowly until you feel resistance.
+- It is not necessary to use the choke when starting a warm engine. - If the choke is left in the "START" (start) position while the engine is running, the engine will run poorly or stall. - 7.
+Pull the manual start handle slowly until you feel resistance.
 Then give a strong pull straight to crank and start the engine.
 Repeat if necessary.

-- 7. After the engine starts, slowly return the manual starter handle to its original position before releasing it. - 8.
+- 8. After the engine starts, slowly return the manual starter handle to its original position before releasing it. - 9.
 Slowly return the throttle grip to the fully closed position.